Sanath0106/Social-Surge/README.md

-# Magic Social - AI Content Generator
+# Social Surge - AI Content Generator

 Magic Social is a powerful, AI-driven web application that helps you generate high-quality social media content in seconds.
 Whether you need a catchy YouTube video description, trending Instagram hashtags, or a professional LinkedIn post, Magic Social has you covered.